nokenwa/twilio-signal-london-23-build-projects/segment/README.md

 Introducing the "Segment Build Session" repository, accompanying the dynamic and interactive session held during Signal London 2023!
 This repository serves as a comprehensive resource for developers seeking to learn how to use Segment.

 You have two options.
 You can:
 - Work through a self guided excercise where you will learn how to implement Segment into a business's website.
+(RECOMMENDED)
-- Rebuild the Twilio Demos in  your own account.
-Here you will find a guide that will show you the steps that Nathaniel used to build out his demos from the welcome session.
+- Rebuild the Segment Demo from today's presentation!

 ## Self Guided Practical Excercise